Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Minneapolis, MN 55414

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Social Worker (LSW) as defined under Minnesota Statutes section 148E.055.
-Please review and complete the application for Certification as LSW in the state of Minnesota.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Social Worker (LSW) as defined the State of Minnesota.
+Please review and complete the application for Certification as LSW in the State of Minnesota.

 Minnesota Board of Social Work